HOA laws — Louisiana

 What are the HOA fine limits in Louisiana?

-How do I dispute an HOA fine in Louisiana?
+How do I dispute an HOA fine or violation in Louisiana?

-Can my HOA foreclose on my home in Louisiana?
+Can an HOA foreclose on my home in Louisiana over unpaid fines or dues?

 Is mediation required for HOA disputes in Louisiana?